aaronkagan/teacher-communication-system/README.md

 # Welcome to ReadMe!

-Your premeier application for teacher student communication.
+## Your premier application for teacher student communication.

 [Installation instructions](Installation.md)